ArXivCode/ArXivCode/Final Report.md

 **Original Plan**: Fine-tuned dual models—a code understanding model (CodeBERT/StarCoder) and a paper comprehension model (LLaMA/Mistral) trained on paper-code pairs with contrastive learning and instruction fine-tuning.

-**Pivot to RAG**: Shifted to a retrieval-augmented generation approach using pre-trained CodeBERT for embeddings and GPT-4 for explanations.
+**Pivot to RAG**: Shifted to a retrieval-augmented generation approach using pre-trained CodeBERT for embeddings and GPT-4 (OpenAI, 2024) for explanations.
 This decision was driven by the requirement that fine-tuned dual models would need extensive manual tagging of paper-to-code pairs at fine-grained levels (paragraph-to-function alignments), which was infeasible to scale within the project timeline.
 The RAG approach prioritized system integration and end-to-end functionality over model training, enabling faster iteration and more reliable results without requiring labor-intensive annotation.

 **Final Focus**: Emphasis on building a complete, working system with pre-trained models rather than training custom models.
 This approach proved more practical given time constraints and achieved strong performance through careful system design and prompt engineering.